 Neutralize with mixture of white distilled vinegar in an equal amount of water.
 Flush thoroughly with water after application.
 An enzyme type of cleaner is also effective.

 D. Chewing Gum

 Spray with Freon and scrape to remove residue (available in aerosol packs from carpet cleaning suppliers- or use dry ice).

-E. Fungus, Mold Spots or Moss
+E. Fungus, Mold Spots, Moss or to disinfect